alp82/idea-tabsession/README.md

 ![IDEA Context](http://ibin.co/1yLedwskhh2f "Save and load contexts in IDEA")

-This is only accessible when the Task Management plugin is enabled.
-Documentation:
+This is only accessible if the Task Management plugin is enabled.
+It's installed and enabled by default in current versions.

+Official Documentation for this feature:
 * [Managing Tasks and Context](https://www.jetbrains.com/idea/help/managing-tasks-and-context.html)
 * [Saving and Clearing Contexts](https://www.jetbrains.com/idea/help/saving-and-clearing-contexts.html)
 * [Switching Between Contexts](https://www.jetbrains.com/idea/help/switching-between-contexts.html)